<<Prev Rule

 The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise.

-(1) Act--The Texas Physical Therapy Practice Act, Texas Civil Statutes, Article 4512e.
+(1) Act--The Texas Physical Therapy Practice Act, Occupations Code, Chapter 453.

-(5) Board--The members of the Board of Physical Therapy Examiners who are appointed pursuant to Texas Civil Statutes, Article 4512e.
+(4) Board--The Texas Board of Physical Therapy Examiners whose members are appointed pursuant to Occupations Code, Chapter 453.051.

-(6) Board order--A final decision of the board issued in a contested proceeding or in lieu of such proceeding, which may include findings of fact and conclusions of law, separately stated.
+(5) Board order--A final decision of the board issued in a contested or uncontested proceeding, which may include findings of fact and conclusions of law, separately stated.

-(8) Contested case--A proceeding in which the legal rights, duties, or privileges of a party are to be determined by the agency after an opportunity for adjudicative hearing.
+(7) Contested case--A proceeding in which the legal rights, duties, or privileges of a party are to be determined by the board after an opportunity for adjudicative hearing.

-(10) Executive director--The executive director of the Board of Physical Therapy Examiners.
+(9) Executive director--The chief officer of the Executive Council of Physical Therapy & Occupational Therapy Examiners.

-(11) Licensee--A person who holds a license either permanent or temporary under the Physical Therapy Practice Act.
+(12) Licensee--A person who holds a license either permanent or temporary under the Act.

 (13) Notice--A statement of intended date, time, place, and nature of a hearing, and the legal authority and jurisdiction under which a hearing is to be held.
 Notice may include a formal complaint filed to initiate a contested case proceeding.